 Atlas is a mythological Greek titan, who was responsible for holding up the heavens for eternity.

-Atlas has always been off the charts when it comes to baby names — until 2015, where it skyrocketed in popularity.
+Atlas has always been off the charts when it comes to baby names — until 2015, when it skyrocketed in popularity.
 Actress Anne Heche helped put this name back on our lists after she named her baby Atlas in 2009.

 Cadmus translates to “one who excels” in Greek.
 Cadmus is another mythical hero, known for slaying serpents.
 He’s the son of King Agenor and the founder of Thebes.